ankaAR/bestiario5e/_creatures/stirge.md

 ### Acciones

 ***Blood Drain.*** Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 5 pies (1.5 mts), una criatura.
-Impacto: 5 (1d4 + 3) piercing damage, and the stirge attaches to the target.
+Impacto: 5 (1d4 + 3) puntos de daño perforante, and the stirge attaches to the target.
 While attached, the stirge doesn't attack.
 Instead, at the start of each of the stirge's turns, the target loses 5 (1d4 + 3) hit points due to blood loss.

 The stirge can detach itself by spending 5 feet of its movement.
 It does so after it drains 10 hit points of blood from the target or the target dies.
 A creature, including the target, can use its action to detach the stirge.